Edith Wharton: Travels and life abroad

-She eventually crossed the Atlantic 60 times.
+Over the course of her life, she crossed the Atlantic 60 times.
 In Europe, her primary destinations were Italy, France, and England.
 She also went to Morocco.
 She wrote many books about her travels, including Italian Backgrounds and A Motor-Flight through France.

-Her husband Edward Wharton shared her love of travel and for many years they spent at least four months of each year abroad, mainly in Italy.
-Their friend Egerton Winthrop accompanied them on many journeys there.
-In 1888, the Whartons and their friend James Van Alen took a cruise through the Aegean islands.
+Her husband, Edward Wharton, shared her love of travel and for many years, they spent at least four months of each year abroad, mainly in Italy.
+Their friend, Egerton Winthrop, accompanied them on many journeys there.
+In 1888, the Whartons and their friend, James Van Alen, took a cruise through the Aegean islands.
 Wharton was 26.
 The trip cost the Whartons $10,000 and lasted four months.
-She kept a travel journal during this trip that was thought to be lost but was later published as The Cruise of the Vanadis, now considered her earliest known travel writing.
+She kept a travel journal during this trip that was thought to be lost, but was later published as The Cruise of the Vanadis, now considered her earliest known travel writing.

 In 1897, Edith Wharton purchased Land's End in Newport, Rhode Island, from Robert Livingston Beeckman, a former U.S. Open Tennis Championship runner-up who became governor of Rhode Island.
 At the time, Wharton described the main house as "incurably ugly."
-Wharton agreed to pay $80,000 for the property, and spent thousands more to alter the home's facade, decorate the interior, and landscape the grounds.
+Wharton agreed to pay $80,000 for the property, and she spent thousands more to alter the home's facade, decorate the interior, and landscape the grounds.

-In 1902, Wharton designed The Mount, her estate in Lenox, Massachusetts, which survives today as an example of her design principles.
+In 1902, Wharton designed The Mount, her estate in Lenox, Massachusetts, which survives, today, as an example of her design principles.
 She wrote several of her novels there, including The House of Mirth (1905), the first of many chronicles of life in old New York.
 At The Mount, she entertained the cream of American literary society, including her close friend, novelist Henry James, who described the estate as "a delicate French chateau mirrored in a Massachusetts pond".
-Although she spent many months traveling in Europe nearly every year with her friend, Egerton Winthrop (a descendant of John Winthrop), The Mount was her primary residence until 1911.
+Although she spent many months traveling in Europe nearly every year with her friend Egerton Winthrop (a descendant of John Winthrop), The Mount was her primary residence until 1911.
 When living there and while traveling abroad, Wharton was usually driven to appointments by her longtime chauffeur and friend Charles Cook, a native of nearby South Lee, Massachusetts.
 When her marriage deteriorated, she decided to move permanently to France, living first at 53 Rue de Varenne, Paris, in an apartment that belonged to George Washington Vanderbilt II.